VishalDaraBishnoi/starboard/README.md

 cp .env.example .env
 ```

-2. Edit `.env` and fill in your values:
+2. Edit `.env` and add your values:

 ```
 DISCORD_TOKEN=your_token